 Action, Adventure, Horror : Biochemist Michael Morbius tries to cure himself of a rare blood disease, but he inadvertently infects himself with a form of vampirism instead.Not as good as the first Doctor Strange (2016).

-Not as fun as the first Venom (2018).
-So it's somewhere behind those.
-Decent pacing between action and information, and couple to that it wasn't that long it didn't get any boring bits.
+Not as fun as the first Venom (2018), so it's somewhere behind those 2.
+Decent pacing between action and information, and coupled to that it wasn't that long, ie, no time for boring bits.
 It's ok.
 3.5 - $10

 26.03.22 : Powerbomb Comedy at Staves Brewery : Staves Brewery